-- (1) enter into contracts on behalf of the College; or - (2) influence the purchasing decisions of students at the College.
+(2) influence the purchasing decisions of students at the College.

 Persons Covered by this Policy: This Conflicts of Interest Policy for Employees applies to all employees of the College, except persons who are governed by the Conflicts of Interest Policy for Board of Trustees and Key Employees.
-The Conflicts of Interest Policy for Board of Trustees and Key Employees applies to members of the Board of Trustees, vice presidents, officers, executive-level employees, and non-Trustee committee members as set forth in that policy.
+The Conflicts of Interest Policy for Board of Trustees and Key Employees applies to members of the Board of Trustees, vice presidents, officers, executive-level employees8, and non-Trustee committee members as set forth in that policy.